Python Lecture 04 - Class Internals and Descriptors

 Computed Attributes

-A powerful feature of properties is computed attributes:
+One powerful use of properties is computed attributes.

 class Rectangle: